devmungo/profiles-rest-api/README.md

 # Profiles REST API

-A fully functioning REST API that handles user profile creation and management, built with Python, Django, and Django REST Framework.
+A REST API that handles user profile creation and management, built with Python, Django, and Django REST Framework.
 This project implements token-based authentication, user profile management, and feed API functionality.

 ## Features